TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/55 - 2 Timothy/2 Timothy 4/2 Timothy 4.17.md

 ---

-But the Lord stood by me, and strengthened me; that through me the message might me fully proclaimed, and that all the Gentiles might hear: and I was delivered out of the mouth of the lion.
+But the Lord stood by me, and strengthened me, that through me the message might be fully proclaimed, and that all the Gentiles might hear; and I was delivered out of the mouth of the lion.